 Over 40 Year 8 girls practised twice a week under the guidance of a team of coaches.
-Throughout the season this group of girls enjoyed more competition than any of their predecessors and progressed rapidly from the small sided game to 11 –a-side with flair and skill.
+The competitive season began with 8 a-side matches versus Wallace, Methody, Ballymena academy and Armagh Royal when everyone played.
+The girls then progressed rapidly to 11 –a-side with flair and skill.
 Talent is clearly evident at this level as the A squad finished runners up in the prestigious Grosvenor Tournament by the smallest of margins in March.